Blenheim Palace in film and media

 Blenheim Palace has frequently been the setting for books, TV programs and films and other events.
 These include:

 As a filming location

+Film

-A 2021 survey by House of Oak concluded that Blenheim Palace had made 71 appearances in film and television, more than any other English country house; the site offers a tour of the various filming locations there.
-Films shot at the exteriors include Spectre while the interior has been used as a filming location for Mission: Impossible – Rogue Nation among others.
+A 2021 survey by House of Oak concluded that Bledolinheim Palace had made 71 appearances in film and television, more than any other English country house; the site offers a tour of the various filming locations there.
+Films shot at the exteriors include Spectre, Harry Potter and the Order of the Phoenix and Transformers: The Last Knight.
+The Great Court is the most popular filming location, films shot here include Napolean, Dolittle, Entrapment and Gulliver's Travels.
+The interior has been used as a filming location for Mission: Impossible – Rogue Nation, Cinderella, The Libertine among others.
+Stanley Kubrick's Barry Lyndon was partly filmed at the palace, utilizing the lower water terrace.
+Other films shot at Blenheim Palace include Black Beauty, The Avengers, Young Winston, Hamlet, The Four Feathers and The Lost Prince.